pip-services/pip-services-docs/content/en/net/commons/data/itrackable.md

 #### CreatedTime
-The UTC time at which the object was created.
+UTC time at which the object was created.
 > DateTime CreatedTime [ get, set ]

 #### LastChangeTime
-The UTC time at which the object was last changed (created, updated, or deleted).
+UTC time at which the object was last changed (created, updated, or deleted).
 > DateTime LastChangeTime [ get, set ]

 #### IsDeleted
-The logical deletion flag.
+Logical deletion flag.
 True when object is deleted and null or false otherwise
 > bool IsDeleted [ get, set ]